cormullion/Karnak.jl/docs/src/syntax.md

 g = smallgraph(:moebiuskantor)
 sethue("cyan")
 drawgraph(g, layout=shell,
-	vertexshapes = (v) -> star(O, 20, 5, 0.5, 0, :fill)
+	vertexshapes = (v) -> star(O, 20, 5, 0.5, 0, :fill))
-	)
 end 600 300
 ```

-In this example, the sizes of the labels and shapes are determined by the degree of each vertex, supplied in a vector.
+In the next example, the sizes of the labels and shapes are determined by the degree of each vertex, supplied in a vector.

 ```@example graphsection
 @drawsvg begin